Media

-Four Excellent Habits: The subtle skills that will give you a permanent edge in shaping your career or starting a new one.
+Four excellent habits: The subtle skills that will give you a permanent edge in shaping your career or starting a new one.

 A 2005 piece in Seventeen, predicting which careers would be in high demand over the next decade, scored some pretty impressive hits.
 Good things will come, no doubt, to the teenage girls who, six years later, are following the magazine's advice to work as “Chinese interpreters” or “energy engineers.”
 Faring less well, we suspect, are the girls looking for work as a “space tourism agent.”
 (Richard Branson can take only so many trips.)